vmware/container-service-extension/docs/README.md

-The **container-service-extension** is a vCloud Director add-on that manages the life cycle of Kubernetes clusters for tenants.
+The **container-service-extension** (`CSE`) is a vCloud Director add-on that manages the life cycle of Kubernetes clusters for tenants.

+## Installation

+The `CSE` service should be installed by the vCloud Director System Administrator on a virtual machine with access to vCD cell, AMQP server and vCenter server.
+It requires Python version 3.

+vCD tenants can use `CSE` through [vcd-cli](https://vmware.github.io/vcd-cli/vcd_cluster). `vcd-cli` also requires Python version 3.

 ## Service Provider Installation